What is a CRM system?

 S2 is great because it features a convenient doc template creator.
 Salesmen and event planners are relieved of having to fill in agreements and other complicated documents.
 Once laid down, a template can be filled in with data in a couple of seconds, which, of course, increases the event coordinator’s productivity.

-Essentials of CRM design
+6 main stages of the CRM design process

 Your future CRM solution’s interface is going to reflect the purposes and scale that you meant for the program.
 Small companies need somewhat different functions than heavies.
 Still, there is a basic set of CRM design features they all try to include.

-4. A team calendar.
+- A team calendar.
 All CRM design solutions allow synchronization with Google Calendar and similar services.
 The bigger the company or project, the more important such common events’ calendars become.
 Let’s say that a customer wants to meet with the sales and event departments tomorrow.
-Instead of writing to every team member’s work email he can set up the event in the calendar, and they will all be notified in their CRM accounts.
+Instead of writing to every team member’s work email, he can set up the event in the calendar, and they will all be notified in their CRM accounts.

 A busy interface